Fundraising Ideas That Don't Require Getting Naked

 Choosing a Fundraiser for the Right Reasons

-Simply looking over pretty catalogs and ogling things you might want is no way to choose the products to sell to help you raise money.
-What you should do is think like a business professional and approach the subject as if it were a product line you were planning to sell - do some market research before deciding on a fundraiser.
+Choosing the right event or product to sell can be tough, especially when you are on a committee and everyone has their own tastes and beliefs.
+Simply looking over pretty catalogs or attractive web pages is no way to choose the products you need to sell in order to raise money.
+What you should do is think like a business professional and approach the project as if it were a product line you planned on launching.
+That means doing some market research before deciding on a fundraiser.

 Other Fundraising Options

 If you don't have the manpower to get out and fundraise you still have options including the following: